-- EPA Guideline Change - EPA 404(b)(1) Guidelines, set out in 40 C.F.R. section 230 (LEDPA) 404(b)(1) states a permit will not be issued "if there is a practicable alternative to the proposed discharge which would have less adverse impact on the aquatic ecosystem, so long as the alternative does not have other significant adverse environmental consequences."
-Our subcommittee has identified LEDPA as a significant obstacle to building retention projects in terms of time and money.
-A solution would be to replace The Least Environmental Damaging Practicable Alternative (LEDPA) requirement with a simple environmental mitigation requirement for the proposed project. - SAMP - EPA 404 Nationwide Permit / Regional Permit Currently, retention projects must be permitted as individual projects.
+- EPA 404 Nationwide Permit / Regional Permit Currently, retention projects must be permitted as individual projects.
 Our subcommittee has learned that many categories of projects are permitted under what are called "Nationwide Permits" or "Regional permits".
 These permit categories speed the process significantly by having a common "Purpose and Need" and "Description of Proposed Alternatives and No Action Alternative" in the EIS requirements for flood retention projects covered by this National or regional permit.
-Therefore, our subcommittee will likely recommend that a Nationwide Permit (preferable) or Regional General Permit (second choice) be developed for three categories of retention projects like North Ottawa, dry mainstem projects like the Maple River Dam, and wetland retention projects that temporarily store water above the delineated wetland boundary. - Consistency The USACE should establish an interagency agreement whereby one office assumes regulatory control of retention projects within the entire Red River of the North Watershed. - Funding The federal government should fund a USACE regulatory position dedicated solely to processing federal permits for retention projects in the Red River of the North Watershed. - Involvement The USACE should be a committed, active, and involved participant in the "Flood Damage Reduction Work Group -Watershed District Project Teams" process for developing retention projects in Minnesota.
+Therefore, our subcommittee will likely recommend that a Nationwide Permit (preferable) or Regional General Permit (second choice) be developed for three categories of retention projects in the Red River of the North Watershed.
+These project categories include Off-Channel projects like North Ottawa, dry mainstem projects like the Maple River Dam, and wetland retention projects that temporarily store water above the delineated wetland boundary. - Consistency The USACE should establish an interagency agreement whereby one office assumes regulatory control of retention projects within the entire Red River of the North Watershed. - Funding The federal government should fund a USACE regulatory position dedicated solely to processing federal permits for retention projects in the Red River of the North Watershed. - o Involvement The USACE should be a committed, active, and involved participant in the "Flood Damage Reduction Work Group -Watershed District Project Teams" process for developing retention projects in Minnesota.
 Additionally, the USACE should be involved at the ground level, if requested, for retention projects developed in North Dakota and South Dakota.